Eros11on/Movie-App-Frontend/README.md

-# Movie-App-Frontend
+# Movie-Website-Frontend

-This is the frontend of Movie App using React.js
+This is the frontend of Movie Website using React.js